tippesi/Atlas-Engine/README.md

 ## Documentation
 If you want more information have a look into the [Documentation](https://tippesi.github.io/Atlas-Engine/index.html)
 ## License
 The source code is licensed under the BSD 3-clause license.
-This and the copyright notices of the dependencies are found in the LICENSE file.
+The license and the copyright notices of the dependencies are found in the LICENSE file.
 >**Note:**
 >The files in the data folder (except the shaders) use a different license.